Last updated on

 Personal Income Tax Calculation: Examples

 This example may give you an idea of how much you would have to pay in taxes and social security contributions if you lived in Germany.
-In 2023, a person who has a median German gross salary of 44 thousand euros per year, is single and is not a registered church member (pays no church tax) earns a net salary just under 29 thousand euros per year.
-However, if that person had a spouse who earned significantly less, their net salary would be well over 32 thousand euros a year (i.e., ca 3.5K euros more).
-Using the same example but a gross annual salary of 60 thousand euros, the person’s net income would be a bit over 37 thousand and nearly 42 thousand euros, respectively (i.e., a difference of 4.5K euros).
-Likewise, at 80 thousand euros a year the difference in net salary would be 48 thousand versus well over 54 thousand euros (i.e., 6.5K euros).
+In 2024, a person who has a median German gross salary of 44 thousand euros per year, is single and is not a registered church member (pays no church tax) earns a net salary of 29 thousand euros per year.
+However, if that person had a spouse who earned significantly less, their net salary would be approaching 33 thousand euros a year (i.e., ca 3.6K euros more).
+Using the same example but a gross annual salary of 60 thousand euros, the person’s net income would be 37.5 thousand euros and 42 thousand euros, respectively (i.e., a difference of 4.5K euros).
+Likewise, at 80 thousand euros a year the difference in net salary would be between 48+ thousand and almost 55 thousand euros (i.e., 6.3K euros).
 To estimate your potential net salary you can try one of many German gross-net wage calculators available on the internet (e.g., this one).

 Cost of Living in Germany

 Germany’s price level is generally in line with the EU average.
 That is, life in Germany is less expensive than in the neighbouring Luxemburg, Switzerland, Denmark, Belgium and even France and Netherlands, or in the Nordic states (Norway, Sweden and Finland), but it is more costly than in Spain, Portugal or Greece.
-In Q4 2022, the monthly living costs in Germany were estimated at around 1,050 euros if sharing a flat (renting a flat on your own would push them well over 1,050 euros), and at 930 euros for university students and a little less for trainees in vocational training programmes.
+In Q2 2024, the monthly living costs in Germany were estimated at around 1,150 euros if living in a student dormitory or sharing a flat (renting a flat on your own would push them well over 1,150 euros), and at 1,020 euros for university students and a little less for trainees in vocational training programmes.
 This is approximately the monthly amount you will need to prove you have for the duration of your stay when applying for a certain type of visa.
-To be absolutely precise, as of January 1st, 2023, you will need to have 934 euros a month at your disposal when applying for a study visa or a jobseeker’s visa and 903 euros a month when applying for a visa for vocational training.
+To be absolutely precise, beginning from September 1st, 2024, you need to have 992 euros a month at your disposal when applying for a study visa.
+On the other hand, when applying for a visa for vocational training, 903 euros a month are enough.
+This limit for a blocked account has not changed since January 2023, so it may be raised later in 2024.
+Moreover, 1,027 euros a month are needed for a visa for seeking a vocational training position or for a job-search opportunity card.

 Rental Costs

 Rent is the single biggest cost of living, which is not surprising considering the density of population in Germany.
 Home ownership in Germany has been traditionally relatively low as most people used to live in rental apartments.
 This has changed recently as many Germans fearing instability of their currency and encouraged by low interest rates bought properties.
-In addition, Germany has experienced a sharp increase in net immigration since 2010 which has led to an increased demand for properties.
-As a result, property prices have seen a steady growth over the past twelve years.
-The rents have risen less than property prices so far but are expected to start growing faster in line with increasing interest rates.
+In addition, Germany has experienced a sharp increase in net immigration since 2010 which has led to an increased housing demand.
+As a result, property prices have seen a steady growth for more than a decade until their peak at the end of 2022 but are finally declining since then.
+Due to this trend reversal, the rents have risen more than property prices for the first time in many years (ca 4% in 2023) and are expected to continue growing in line with increased interest rates.
+Furthermore, a recent influx of refugees from Ukraine is an additional factor pushing the rents higher despite weakening property prices.

 However, rents vary wildly depending on the location.
-A small studio flat can cost as little as 450 euros a month including utility bills (except for electricity, which is usually paid extra) in a small town but well over 1,000 euros in central Munich.
-Likewise, rent for a two bedroom apartment can be as low as 700 euros a month (including utilities) but as high as 2,000 euros.
-Generally, 750 euros a month should be enough money to rent a studio flat (including utility bills) and 1,300 euros a month to rent a mid-sized two bedroom flat (up to 85 square metres) in a decent location in most parts of Germany.
+A small studio flat can cost as little as 470 euros a month including utility bills (except for electricity, which is usually paid extra) in a small town but well over 1,000 euros in central Munich.
+Likewise, rent for a two bedroom apartment can be less than 750 euros a month (including utilities) but as high as 2,000 euros.
+Generally, 780 euros a month should be enough money to rent a studio flat (including utility bills) and 1,350 euros a month to rent a mid-sized two bedroom flat (up to 85 square metres) in a decent location in most parts of Germany.

 Security Deposit and Compensation Fee